 • Feces smeared on fur or the floor

 Seizures in cats can be divided into two types: intracranial and extracranial seizures.
-Causes of intracranial seizures:

 Non-emergency seizures are rare in cats.
 Emergency veterinary care is recommended for any cat experiencing a seizure, especially if it is the cat’s first seizure.
 If the cat’s initial seizure is brief (less than 3 minutes) and the cat rapidly returns to normal and remains that way, non-urgent veterinary care is another option.

-If it is not the cat’s first seizure, the relevance or emergency nature of the seizure varies depending on the cat’s diagnosis and progression of the underlying disease.
-In summary, seizures are assumed to be an emergency until a veterinarian determines they are not.
+If it is not the cat’s first seizure, the relevance or emergent nature of the seizure varies depending on the cat’s diagnosis and progression of the underlying disease.

-Emergency seizures are defined as:
+Emergency seizures

 • Status epilepticus: generalized seizures lasting more than 5 minutes; or three or more consecutive seizures without the animal regaining normal behavior between the seizures.